feifeiraindrops/tp/docs/DeveloperGuide.md

 1. Initial launch

     1. Download the jar file and copy into an empty folder

     1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

 1. Saving window preferences

     1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

     1. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

 1. _{ more test cases …​ }_

-### Deleting a Student
+### Deleting a person

 1. Deleting a student while all students are being shown

     1. Prerequisites: List all students using the `listStu` command.
 Multiple students in the list.

     1. Test case: `deleteStu 1`<br>
        Expected: First student is deleted from the student list.
 All related scores are deleted from the score list.
 Details of the deleted student shown in the status message.
 Timestamp in the status bar is updated.

     1. Test case: `deleteStu 0`<br>
        Expected: No student is deleted.
 Error details shown in the status message.
 Status bar remains the same.

     1. Other incorrect delete commands to try: `deleteStu`, `deleteStu x`, `...` (where x is larger than the list size)<br>
        Expected: Similar to previous.

 1. _{ more test cases …​ }_